chrismarget/terraform-provider-copperfield/README.md

 - `candidates` (list of strings)
 - `venues` (list of objects)

-When modifying any unrelated attribute within this resource, members of the `venues` list vanish from the plan without a trace:
+When modifying an unrelated attribute within the resource, members of the `venues` list vanish from the plan without a trace:

 ```